 Eggnog: you know it's delicious, but did you know it once led to a riot at West Point?
-In honor of National Eggnog Month (which runs all of December), join us as we raise our glasses to one of the most popular beverages of the season with these fascinating facts.
+In honor of National Eggnog Month (which runs all of December) and National Eggnog Day (which falls on December 24), join us as we raise our glasses to one of the most popular beverages of the season with these fascinating facts.

-Most historians trace eggnog back to “posset,” a hot milk-based drink comprised of spices and wine, which became popular as early as the 14th century.
+Most historians trace eggnog back to posset, a hot milk-based drink comprised of spices and wine, which became popular as early as the 14th century.
 Though it was mostly consumed as a cozy cocktail, it was also used as a soothing remedy for colds and flu.
-Posset remained a mainstay into Shakespeare’s era, though it was famously used for nefarious purposes in Macbeth when Lady Macbeth drugged the guards’ possets outside King Duncan’s chambers.
+Posset remained a mainstay into Shakespeare’s era, though it was famously used for nefarious purposes in Macbeth when Lady Macbeth drugged the guards’s posset outside King Duncan’s chambers.

 Our first president apparently enjoyed serving eggnog during Christmas at Mount Vernon; according to the Old Farmer’s Almanac, it was one of his favorite concoctions.
 The recipe continues to circulate widely today, even though Washington forgot to include the number of eggs needed (hey, improvise!).
 And here it is, in his exact words:

 One quart cream, one quart milk, one dozen tablespoons sugar, one pint brandy, ½ pint rye whiskey, ½ pint Jamaica rum, ¼ pint sherry—mix liquor first, then separate yolks and whites of eggs, add sugar to beaten yolks, mix well.
 Add milk and cream, slowly beating.
 Beat whites of eggs until stiff and fold slowly into mixture.
 Let set in cool place for several days.
 Taste frequently.

 3. Dwight Eisenhower was also a proponent of boozy 'nog.